-The Signal Monitor retains three fault events in nonvolatile memory which can be reviewed via the front panel display.
-The contents of the log and the procedure for review is described in Section Error!
-Reference source not found, or Section 2.18
+The Signal Monitor retains three fault events in nonvolatile memory that can be reviewed via the front panel display.
+The contents of the log and the procedure for review is described in Section 2.18.

-3.2 MODEL 2010ECL / 2018ECL STATUS/EVENT REPORTING
+3.2 STATUS AND EVENT REPORTING

-The 2010ECL and 2018ECL models use the EIA-232 port to communicate status to a Controller Unit operational software and event data logs to a Personal Computer (PC).
-The model 2010ECLip and 2018ECLip use a 10Mbs Ethernet port to communicate status to a Controller Unit operational software and event data logs to a Personal Computer (PC).
+The model 2018KCL uses the EIA-232 port to communicate status to a Controller Unit operational software and event data logs to a Personal Computer (PC).
+The model 2018KCLip uses an Ethernet port to communicate status to a Controller Unit operational software and event data logs to a Personal Computer (PC).